chr1st1ank/blog/README.md

 For local development do one of the following:
 - Build the static pages: `bundle exec jekyll build`
 - Serve the pages on a local webserver: `bundle exec jekyll serve -P 4000`
+- Or sever the pages with apache2 from docker: `docker run -it -v (pwd)/_site:/usr/local/apache2/htdocs -p8080:80 httpd`

 In the latter case the result is available at http://127.0.0.1:4000/